 Applications for admission must be received by the following deadline:

 We do not require GRE scores for those who are applying for admittance.

-Important Note: The University of New Mexico is currently using an entirely online graduate application procedure.
-To begin the process, you should visit:http://www.unm.edu/apply/.
-There you will receive a PIN that will enable you to access the application steps.
+Important Note: The University of New Mexico uses an online graduate application procedure.
+To begin the process, you should visit: Apply Now.
+There, you will receive a PIN that will enable you to access the application steps.
 Both U.S. citizens and international students submit an online application to University of New Mexico’s Office of Graduate Studies (OGS) at this site.

 The online application form requires the following information: